AmanTank187/blog/README.md

 - Can use .destroy to delete from the table.
 It also hits the database straight away without .save method.

+- Clear way to see routes, rails routes --expanded

+- byebug can be used to pause the application and show what part of the code it is at, use 'continue' to carry on.

 # Model

 - Adding a model to add validations so extra and uneeded information cannot be add to the database/table (Checkout active record validations, good resource)